 Location.
 39° 13.655′ N, 84° 9.382′ W. Marker is in Goshen, Ohio, in Clermont County.
 Marker is on Goshen- Belfast Road (County Route 57), on the right when traveling south.
+Marker is at the south corner of the building, on a sidewalk bordering the north edge of the parking lot.
 Touch for map.
-Marker is at the south corner of the building, on a sidewalk bordering the north edge of the parking lot.
 Marker is at or near this postal address: 6707 Goshen Rd, Goshen OH 45122, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Honoring Goshen School Building (here, next to this marker); Goshen High School Veterans Memorial (within shouting distance of this marker); The Leming House (approx. 4.3 miles away); White Pillars (approx. 5 miles away); The Ramsey/Paxton Cemetery (was approx. 5.2 miles away but has been reported missing. ); Burial Site of Two Unknown Soldiers (approx. 5.9 miles away); Clermont County Bicentennial Marker (approx. 6.1 miles away); The Little Miami Railroad (approx. 6.2 miles away).
 Touch for a list and map of all markers in Goshen.

 Categories.
 Education •

 More.
 Search the internet for Goshen School Building.